Schmorl’s nodes are a disc herniation into a spinal bone named after a pathologist late 1920’s

 Based on the similarity of active Schmorl’s nodes and modic changes, when found in association with typical disc herniation and additional signs of modic changes, antibiotics following the same protocol for modic changes may be a reasonable approach.
 Although studies are lacking, there is too much in common to dismiss this type of therapy in select patients.

-• A 2018 case report in Spine Surgery and Related Research treated a young patient that had nodes in the lumbar spine with signal changes in the vertebral endplate asociated with Modic I changes.
+A case report indicates a young patient that had nodes in the lumbar spine with signal changes in the vertebral endplate asociated with Modic I changes.
 The patient was successfully treated with antibiotics, rest and a back brace.
-The authors noted that two-directional Schmorl’s nodes (affecting both the upper and lower endplates of the same disc) may be infectious in nature.
+The authors noted that two-directional Schmorl’s nodes (affecting both the upper and lower endplates of the same disc) may be infectious in nature.[15]

 Summary